PowerGenome/PowerGenome/example_systems/settings_documentation.md

 type: str

 description: This is a YAML file used to record input parameters for GenX model runs.
+A version is copied into each of the final case folders. *This parameter is depreciated in preference of `genx_settings_folder` now that GenX expects a folder of settings files.

+### genx_settings_folder

+type: str

+description: This is a folder of YAML files used to record input parameters for GenX model runs.
 A version is copied into each of the final case folders.
-Some parameter values - such as RPS and CES - will be changed on a case-by-case basis depending on inputs in other files.

 ### regional_load_fn